“We’re not sure how to utilize the community well…”

 Make your stakeholders an integral part of your process

-Within any organization when we get busy at work, we reluctantly end up putting the blinders on to focus on what’s in front of us.
-If your job isn’t to maintain an online community, and qualitative market research is just an input to your day-to-day, it’s easy to forget about the tools you have at our disposal.
-It’s important to schedule regular meetings with stakeholders to discuss their needs, share insights from the community, and to reassess their business priorities.
+When we get busy at work within any organization, we reluctantly end up putting the blinders on to focus on what’s in front of us.
+If your job isn’t to maintain an online community and qualitative market research is just an input to your day-to-day, it’s easy to forget about the tools you have at your disposal.

-- Real Life Example: One of our clients’ businesses is particularly siloed as business units span multiple states and cities.
-By sharing the work we’re doing/have completed, we were able to connect a couple of business units that were working on similar initiatives and consolidate efforts.
-This not only made the initiative run more efficiently, it also saved the business money on market research costs as there were now no duplicate efforts being made.
+For example, we have a client whose businesses are particularly siloed as units span multiple states and cities.
+By sharing the work we’re doing and have completed, we were able to help the client consolidate efforts for business units that were working on similar initiatives.
+This not only made the related initiatives run more efficiently, but it also saved the business money on market research costs.

 Empower your qualitative market research partners to be an extension of your team

-- Real Life Example: With a few of our clients, we schedule time on a weekly or bi-weekly basis to discuss industry news.
+With a few of our clients, we schedule time on a weekly or bi-weekly basis to discuss industry news.
 It helps ground us in our clients’ business, develop market research ideas, and add context to the projects we have going.
-This ensures our market research is agile and rooted in the present.
-It has been a game-changer for most of our clients.
+This ensures our market research is agile and rooted in the present, which has been a game-changer for many of our clients.

-- Push: take current events, news, product launches, etc. and get them in front of your community members so they can better inform your team on what is working in the world.
-This helps uncover topics that may not have been explored with a traditional market research brief.
+- Push – Take current events, news, product launches, etc. and get them in front of your community members so they can better inform your team on what is working in the world.
+This helps uncover topics that may not have been explored within a traditional market research brief.

-- Pull: with an engaged community, you can set up ‘evergreen’ rooms or discussion topics and encourage members to keep you up-to-date on the trends and things consumers seeing in the world.
-This can include interesting advertisements, cultural trends, and social/political movements, and other buzzworthy topics.
+This can include interesting advertisements, cultural shifts, socio-political movements, and other buzzworthy topics.
 This is a great way to utilize the community while keeping a finger on the pulse of where your brand should be asserting its influence.